Teo-Prats/yara_rules/README.md

-Repository with a compilation of YARA rules
+Repository with a compilation of YARA rules aiming for the detection of Anti-Debugging techniques